Key takeaways

 Serious breath training starts with a baseline, not a guess.

 If breathwork is a skill, it has a starting point.
-The first job is not to chase a technique that looks impressive.
+The first job is not to chase the technique that looks most intense.
 It is to find out how your system currently handles rising CO₂, because that tells you how early air hunger shows up and how much breathing efficiency you have available right now.

 That is why the best first step is a CO₂ tolerance test.
 It gives you a real baseline you can train from, not a vague sense that you should probably breathe better.

-That's exactly what Auralize is built around.
-You begin with a CO₂ tolerance test, then use that baseline to choose the right kind of breath training: composure work before pressure, recovery work after effort, or activation work when you need to arrive switched on.
+That is exactly what Auralize is built around.
+You begin with the CO2 tolerance test online, then use that baseline to choose the right kind of breath training: composure work before pressure, efficiency work under load, recovery work after effort, or activation work when you need to arrive switched on.
 Progress becomes visible because the starting point was measured.
+If you prefer to run the protocol with a stopwatch first to understand what it feels like, the step-by-step at-home protocol walks through the same five-breath warm-up and timed exhale.

 Start here